Tag archive for: Innovation

 • STEP 5

-Follow-up of a cohort of students to evaluate teaching
+A longitudinal study of a cohort of students to evaluate teaching

-As Théo Lacoste, Vice Dean of Students for 2021-2022, points out, medical students are "perfectionists": "They are selected because they are the best.
+As Théo Lacoste, Student Vice Dean for the 2021–2022 academic year, points out, medical students are “perfectionists”: “They are selected because they are the best.
 And this selection process continues over the years.
-The need to be, or at least appear, 'infallible' at all levels—whether professionally or emotionally—continues until it becomes an almost cultural component of our way of thinking."
+The need to be—or at least to appear—‘flawless’ at every level—whether professionally or emotionally—persists until it becomes almost a cultural component of our way of thinking.”

-• Introduction to mindfulness meditation Mindfulness
+• Introduction to Mindfulness Meditation Mindfulness

-• carrying a message both for students and their future patients
+• carrying a message for both students and their future patients

-On Thursday, January 27, 2022, Dr. Catherine Alix-Panabières received the prestigious Savchuk Prize at the 15th Cancer Research Biennial for her work on "liquid biopsies."
-A look back at 23 years of research in the field of cancer research.
+On Thursday, January 27, 2022, Dr. Catherine Alix-Panabières received the prestigious Savchuk Prize at the 15th Oncology Biennial for her work on “liquid biopsies.”
+A look back at 23 years of research in the field of oncology.

 A career focused on the development of liquid biopsy

 Dr. Alix-Panabières, director of the Rare Human Circulating Cells (CCRH) laboratory at Montpellier University Hospital, has been dedicated to her research for 23 years.
-Invented by her in 2010 with her German colleague, Professor Klaus Pantel from Hamburg, the term "liquid biopsy," which complements tissue biopsy, refers to a blood test that is performed repeatedly during a patient's treatment.
+Coined by her in 2010 with her German collaborator, Professor Klaus Pantel of Hamburg, the term “liquid biopsy”—which complements tissue biopsy—refers to a blood test that is performed repeatedly during a patient’s treatment.

 A non-invasive procedure

-Liquid biopsy provides access to circulating cells or elements that are released by the primary tumor or metastases.
+A liquid biopsy provides access to circulating cells or particles released by the primary tumor or metastases.
 The advantage?
-It offers the possibility of studying tumors located in inaccessible areas, repeatedly and non-invasively.
-After taking a blood sample, this procedure provides information on the progression of the tumor and therefore on the treatment.
+It allows for the repeated, non-invasive monitoring of tumors located in hard-to-reach areas.
+After the blood sample is collected, it provides information on the tumor’s progression and, consequently, the effectiveness of treatment.

-His research focuses on three fundamental aspects:
+His research focuses on three key areas:

-1. Understanding the biology of the tumor and its destination.
+1. Understanding the biology of the tumor and its prognosis.

-2. Technology: Dr. Alix-Panabières is working on a patent focused on this new technique for detecting circulating tumor cells.
+2. Technology: Dr. Alix-Panabières is working on a patent for this new technique, which enables the detection of circulating tumor cells.

 3. A translational clinical study.
-Liquid biopsy allows treatment to be tailored to each patient's stage, particularly when starting treatment.
+Liquid biopsy allows treatment to be tailored to each patient’s stage of disease, particularly when initiating treatment.

-We extend our warmest congratulations to Dr. Catherine Alix-Pananières on receiving this award!
+We extend our heartfelt congratulations to Dr. Catherine Alix-Pananières on winning this award!

-The Nîmes University Hospital is organizing Innov'Action Day in partnership with MUSE!
-Open to all professionals at the hospital, as well as our students in Nîmes, this day will be an opportunity to learn about the health innovation sector.
-Organized into several workshops, participants will be able to learn about the process of starting a business!
-Discover the program for the day in this article!
+The Nîmes University Hospital, in partnership with MUSE, is organizing Innov’Action Day!
+Open to all staff members at the hospital, as well as our students in Nîmes, this event will provide an opportunity to learn about the health innovation sector.
+Structured around several workshops, participants will be able to learn the basics of starting a business!
+Check out the day’s program in this article!

-• Introduction by the CEO, the President of CME, and the event partners
+• Introduction by the CEO, the CME President, and the event partners

-• Presentation of the innovation support system at Nîmes University Hospital, with the assistance of Montpellier-Nîmes Innovation Extractor
+• Presentation of the innovation support program at Nîmes University Hospital, in collaboration with the Montpellier-Nîmes Innovation Accelerator

-• Innov’action Trophy: presentation of the 2021 winners and launch of the 2022 Trophy
+• Innov’action Award: Announcement of the 2021 Winners and Launch of the 2022 Award

-• Workshops - morning sessions
+• Workshops - Morning Sessions

-• All workshops take place at Nîmes University Hospital, except for Workshop 7, which takes place at the faculty.
+• All workshops are held at Nîmes University Hospital, with the exception of Workshop 7, which takes place at the university

-11 a.m. to 1 p.m.
+11 a.m.–1 p.m.

 Workshops - afternoon sessions

-• All workshops take place at Nîmes University Hospital, except for Workshop 7, which takes place at the faculty.
+• All workshops are held at Nîmes University Hospital, with the exception of Workshop 7, which takes place at the university

-with: Bertin Nahum, CEO of Quantum Surgical; Professor Vincent Costalat, Head of the Montpellier University Hospital and co-founder of Sim&Cure; and Nicolas Best, CEO of the Nîmes University Hospital
+featuring: Bertin Nahum, CEO of Quantum Surgical; Prof. Vincent Costalat, Professor of Public Health at Montpellier University Hospital and co-founder of Sim&Cure; and Nicolas Best, Director General of Nîmes University Hospital

 Detailed workshop schedule